amulyaravula/Dockerfile/README.md

 4. EXPOSE -  tells docker that the container listens on the specified network ports at runtime.

-5. CMD    - specifies the command that runs when conatiner starts
+5. CMD    - specifies the command that runs when container starts

 ### Build image